Your Shopify store has hundreds, maybe thousands of products. Your average customer sees a handful before they leave.

 Set a 90-day baseline before you start optimizing.
 Measure weekly, optimize monthly, and re-evaluate your app choice quarterly.

-Here's what a modern Shopify product recommendations app makes possible: you install it, connect your store, and within 30 minutes you have AI-powered recommendation widgets live across your entire store — product pages, cart, checkout, post-purchase, homepage, and collections.
-No multi-week rollout.
-No developer hours.
-No stitching together separate tools for each placement.
+Here's what a modern Shopify product recommendations app makes possible: you install it, connect your store, and within 30 minutes you have AI-powered recommendation widgets live across your entire store (product pages, cart, checkout, post-purchase, homepage, and collections).
+Skip the multi-week rollout, the developer hours, and the hassle of stitching together separate tools for each placement.

-That said, getting widgets live is step one.
-The real action plan is what you do after launch.
+Getting widgets live is step one, but the real action plan happens after launch.

 Week 1: Establish your baseline.
 Pull your current AOV, conversion rate, RPV, and items-per-order from Shopify Analytics.
 You need clean pre-recommendation numbers to measure against.

 Weeks 2–4: Optimize.
 Review which widgets have the highest click-through rates and which drive the most attributed revenue.
-Adjust placements — does "Complete the Look" perform better above or below the fold on product pages?
-Do cart-based recommendations convert more with two suggestions or three?
-Test, measure, iterate.
+Adjust placements (does "Complete the Look" perform better above or below the fold on product pages?).
+Test different numbers of suggestions per widget.
+Measure, iterate, repeat.

-The Shopify stores that win in 2026 aren't the ones spending more on ads to drive traffic to a static shopping experience.
-They're the ones turning every page, every search, and every checkout into a personalized product discovery moment — and they're doing it from day one, not week four.
+The Shopify stores building revenue in 2026 aren't the ones spending more on ads to drive traffic to a static shopping experience.
+They're turning every page, every search, and every checkout into a personalized product discovery moment, starting from day one.

 Ready to see what AI-powered product recommendations can do for your store?
 Try PersonalizerAI free — bespoke models trained on your catalog, 11+ widget placements, click-only attribution, and performance-based pricing.
 Live in 30 minutes.